 For example, a firm's procedures and controls should take into consideration the age and life stage (whether pre-retired, semi-retired or retired) of their customers.
 Of particular concern to FINRA is the suitability of recommendations to senior investors, communications targeting older investors, and potentially abusive or unscrupulous sales practices or fraudulent activities targeting senior investors.

-FINRA’s exams focus on a broad range of topics, including:
+FINRA’s exams focus on a broad range of topics relating to the protection of senior investors, including:

 - the types of securities and suitability of securities sold to senior investors

 - training of firm representatives with regard to senior specific issues and how firms address issues relating to aging (e.g., diminished capacity and elder financial abuse or exploitation);

 - firms’ marketing and communications to senior investors

 - types of customer account information required to open accounts for senior investors